Saturday, 21 September 2024

 Glasgow already has dozens of new hotels, both along the Clyde Waterfront and in the City Centre district so a nightly reflection tour would be a major draw.
 Unfortunately it mainly occurs in the winter months when it's dark by 4:30pm and only occasionally do you get a perfectly still dry evening.
 Shame.
 But that's what makes it special.
 Courtyard and Campanile Hotels seen here at Finnieston.
 Radisson Hotel nearby out of shot.

 Passing Newspaper land.
 Daily Record, Sunday Mail, etc. It's been well over a decade since I bought a newspaper however.
 I just mainly read yahoo news online now, when I'm checking emails.
 It's one obvious area where I can save money daily... which is doubly important now when the Labour government seems intent on hammering pensioners.
 I don't qualify for pension credit but I'm not well off either and as I live alone I might also lose the single persons rebate on council tax.
 Although I always vote SNP I never thought a Labour Government would be worse than the Tories for going after ordinary folk.
 But most MPs are very well off now.
 In the 1980s I had a job where I occasionally delivered letters to MP's.
 The Conservative MPs usually lived in grand detached houses or in the best exclusive districts.
 Many of the Labour MPs then lived in ordinary working class districts, several up tenement closes in poor areas.
-I was impressed by that... now they are all the same, many Labour MPs millionaires as well so completely detached nowadays from ordinary punters problems. ( and yet still faithfully claiming their own heating allowance expenses every year.)
+I was impressed by that... now they are all the same, many Labour MPs millionaires as well so completely detached nowadays from ordinary punters problems. ( and yet still faithfully claiming their own free heating allowance expenses every year.)
 I'm lucky in that I've always had a couple of 3 to 4 season sleeping bags, wool balaclava and gloves for hill-walking and will sit in them, only putting the heating on in the house if it drops below freezing though not everyone is healthy enough to do that as even I feel it in my chest after a while, breathing in cold air continually.
 So it's logical to believe that any money saved by the government will be cancelled out by increased hospital admissions from people having to choose between heating and eating.
 Eating wins my vote every time.
 Couldn't live without food so not much of a choice really.
 I get that some pensioners are well off with savings but many more are not and with the cost of living crisis still very much in evidence it seems a bad time to pack it in.
 Especially those on the old basic pension who might have just enough to be above pension credit but being really elderly need a warm house all through the winter.

 Walking along the waterfront.